Lack of Sleep and Epilepsy

 Can sleeping pills help with sleep?

-If behavioral strategies don't work, over-the-counter sleeping aids such as melatonin or diphenhydramine may be relatively safe options.
+If behavioral strategies don't work, over-the-counter sleeping aids such as melatonin may be relatively safe options.
 Yet, any sleeping pill (over-the-counter or prescription) should be used only under a doctor's advice.
 Don’t take sleeping pills for more than 2 or 3 weeks.
 Even with short-term use, they must be handled carefully.
 Stopping certain types of sleeping pills, especially the benzodiazepines such as triazolam (Halcion), clonazepam (Klonopin), and temazepam (Restoril), can trigger seizures in some people.

 During a period of big stress, such as loss of a job or a relationship, the careful use of sleeping pills for several nights can help to prevent a seizure caused by sleep deprivation.
 If you find yourself in this situation, talk to your epilepsy doctor.